gnosisguild/zodiac-pilot/README.md

 The extension consists of three different interacting pieces:

-- **extension page:** This is the main app rendering the iframe.
-Entrypoint: [public/index.html](public/index.html) together with [src/app.tsx](src/app.tsx)
+- **extension app:** This is the main app rendering the iframe.
+The entrypoint to the app is [launch.ts](src/launch.ts) which is injected into pages running under the [Zodiac Pilot host](#zodiac-pilot-host) via a [content script](https://developer.chrome.com/docs/extensions/mv3/content_scripts/).
 - **background script:** A [service worker script](https://developer.chrome.com/docs/extensions/mv3/intro/mv3-overview/#service-workers) that allows to hook into different Chrome events and APIs: [src/background.ts](src/background.ts)
-- **injected script:** Whenever we load any page in the iframe, we inject [src/inject.ts](src/inject.ts) into the page so that this script runs in the context of that page.
-The injection happens via the [content script](https://developer.chrome.com/docs/extensions/mv3/content_scripts/) at [src/contentScript.ts](src/contentScript.ts).
+- **injected script:** Whenever we load any page in the the extension app iframe, we inject [src/inject.ts](src/inject.ts) into the page so that this script runs in the context of that page.
+The injection happens via the content script at [src/contentScript.ts](src/contentScript.ts).

 The different scripts communicate exclusively via message passing.
 Extension page and background script use `chrome.runtime.sendMessage` while extension page and injected script talk via `window.postMessage`.

+### Zodiac Pilot host

+Originally, we started out building the Pilot as an extension page, which are hosted under `chrome-extension://<EXTENSION_ID>`.
+However extension pages are subject to some restrictions that make implementing certain integrations difficult, most notably:

+- All extensions are sandboxed from each other, meaning that the MetaMask injected provider would not be available to an extension page.
+- Extension pages have no access to Indexed DB, which is a dependency of Ganache.

+That's why the extension is now running under an external host (currently `https://ipfs.io/ipfs/bafybeifx7yeb55armcsxwwitkymga5xf53dxiarykms3ygqic223w5sk3m`).
+At the moment this URL serves an empty page, in the future this could become a landing page for users who have not yet installed the extension.

 ### Open Dapps in iframe